To Have Or Not To Have Is The Question

 Japanese Style

-Having lived in Japan for three years, we can certainly attest to the organization and tidiness of the Japanese culture.
+Having lived in Japan for three years, I can certainly attest to the organization and tidiness of the Japanese culture.
 Everything has its place, neatly organized.

 If you haven’t communed with your socks lately, thanked your shoes for their hard work or bowed (at least mentally) to your home in appreciation, maybe it’s time to consider doing so.